 What is the solution?

-Reduce the amount of phosporus, entering the lake from all sources in order to reduce the growth of algae bloom (that is where the TMDL-Total Maximum Daily Load-comes in, it's to total ammount of phosphorous that can enter the lake per day without overfilling) and other aquatic invasive species.
+Reduce the amount of phosporus, entering the lake from all sources in order to reduce the growth of algae bloom (that is where the TMDL-Total Maximum Daily Load-comes in, that's the total amount of phosphorus that can enter the lake per day without overfilling) and other aquatic invasive species.

-After all sources of phosphorous loading have been controlled, the lake can begin to heal and a whole lake alum treatment to boost clarity can be considered.
+After all sources of phosphorus loading have been controlled, the lake can begin to heal and a whole lake alum treatment to boost clarity can be considered.